IAMOkothOnyango/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1 - this prints the effective username of the current use

 2 - this script prints all the groups the current user is part of

+3 - this script changes the owner of the file hello to the user betty